 For well over 30 years, death has actually been an effective form of inheritance tax (IHT) planning with business assets (such as shares in a trading company or farmland and farm buildings) passing free of IHT on death.
-However Chancellor Rachel Reeves’ first budget has ushered in some significant changes to Agricultural Property Relief (APR) and Business Property Relief (BPR) that are going to cause alarm in the family business and farming communities.
+However Chancellor Rachel Reeves’ first budget has ushered in some significant changes to Agricultural Property Relief (APR) and Business Property Relief (BPR) that are due to take effect in April 2026 and which are going to cause alarm in the family business and farming communities.

 What was the pre-budget position?